 Hydro Vacuum Excavation services is a non-destructive digging (NDD), non-evasive, cost-effective and accurate process to excavate safely.
 It is now often far more cost-effective to complete your excavation requirements utilising vacuum hydro excavators.
-Our complete range of professional hydro excavation services is offered right throughout the Gold Coast, Brisbane, South East Queensland and beyond.
+Our complete range of professional hydro excavation and Vac truck services is offered right throughout the Gold Coast, Brisbane, South East Queensland and beyond.

 Hydro vacuum excavation uses high-pressure water to break up and cut the soil, gravel and rock, while a high-flow vacuum system removes the debris up and out of the excavation area.
 This process offers maximum safety and protection to your critical assets.

 Unlike traditional mechanical excavation using bobcats, backhoes, or bulldozers, hydro vacuum excavation Vac truck minimises the chances of damaging or disrupting essential underground services in Gold Coast.
 Damage to utility lines can occur for many reasons including operator error, mismarked or unmarked service locations, the unknown presence of multiple lines found below a single service, and occasionally the obvious negligence of proper construction procedures.

 Provac’s hydro vacuum excavation systems is an advanced technology giving our customers numerous benefits and virtually eliminating potential damage to underground utilities and services.

 Provac Australia Pty Ltd is guided by strong core values that embrace Safety, Quality, Value, and Integrity and our policies guide us through everyday operations.
 We set the benchmark in industry standards and professionalism.

 Our success is in our team, their ability, and how they deliver.